 Our expert advice: Do not intervene too early!

 If you discover a fawn or any other young animal in the cold season, you should not immediately take it in.
 Animals are masters of adaptation and can cope with seemingly unfavourable weather conditions.
 Instead, you should follow these rules:

 - Keep calm and observe the animal from a reasonable distance.
 Often the mother animal is very close by.

-- Only if the animal is weak or even injured should you contact the nearest wildlife centre.
+- Only if the animal is weak or even injured you should contact the nearest wildlife centre.